 - Make the 5-Minute Enchilada Sauce

-- Heat the tortillas until they are pliable, to prevent cracking when rolling-especially if using corn tortillas.
-(In a microwave -wrap the stack in a kitchen towel for 20 seconds, or spread out on the rack in a 350 F oven, or lightly toast over a gas burner using tongs)
+- Heat the tortillas until they are pliable to prevent cracking when rolling-especially if using corn tortillas. Â (In a microwave -wrap the stack in a wet paper towel for 30 seconds, repeat if needed) Or spread out on the rack in a 350 F oven, or lightly toast over a gas burner using tongs.

-- Brush the remaining sauce over top.
+- Brush the remaining enchilada sauce over the top.
+Sprinkle with the remaining cup of cheese.

 - Bake uncovered for 20-25 minutes or until warmed through and cheese is melty.